What's a flame?

 The candle is solid.

-If you look real close at the candle below the bright spot of the flame you will see solid wax turning to liquid wax and liquid wax turning to gas wax.
+If you look real close at the candle the bright spot of the flame you will see solid wax turning to liquid wax and liquid wax turning to gas wax (vapor).
 These changes happen differently depending on how close the wax is to the blue hot spot of the flame.

-As the wax changes to a gas it moves into a stream or flow of air that travels up from the top of the candle into the flame stream where it becomes the flame and later exits mostly at the top.
+As the wax is heated, ti changes to a gas and streams or flows with the air that travels up from the top of the candle into the flame stream where it becomes the flame and contnues rising and exits the top fo the system.

 What it is in the flame, or becomes the flame, the wax gas mixes with air and changes from candle gas and oxygen in the air to carbon dioxide or some other oxide, some water vapor, and some left over candle soot or scent.